gconfs-conferences/csharp-2018/slides.md

 > - `theAnswer = theAnswer + 2;`{.cs}
 > - `// theAnswer = 6;`{.cs}

-> - How to simplify this ?
+> - How to simplify this?
 > - `theAnswer += 2;`{.cs}
 > - `// theAnswer = 8;`{.cs}